christian-konrad/chronicle-db-on-raft-thesis/src/03b_background_raft.md

 ### The Protocol in Detail

 - Messages
+- Random timeout
+- Log compaction / snapshotting
+\todo{Reference the random timeout thing from 03a, which is one basic requirement for consensus protocols to fulfill the $\left \lceil (n + 1)/2 \right \rceil$ rule as shown}
 - etc from paper

 TODO ordering of events... [@lamport1978time]

+TODO MTBF [@farooq2012metrics]

 > Should put this following sections here or in previous work?